wilferraciolli/SpringTutorials/SpringSecurityMicroservices/Read me.md

 1 - Create a configuration file to hold details on the token 2 - Create a class to define what end points should be protected 3 - Create a filter to validate the token
+4 - The filter will, authenticate the user, generate the token, sign it and encrypt

+PS